kubedb/docs/docs/guides/pgbouncer/private-registry/using-private-registry.md

 ## Deploy PgBouncer from Private Registry

-While deploying PgBouncer from private repository, you have to add `myregistrykey` secret in Postgres `spec.podTemplate.spec.imagePullSecrets` and specify `pvt-9.6` in `spec.version` field.
+While deploying PgBouncer from private repository, you have to add `myregistrykey` secret in PgBouncer `spec.podTemplate.spec.imagePullSecrets` and specify `pvt-1.11.0` in `spec.version` field.

-Below is the Postgres object we will create in this tutorial
+Below is the PgBouncer object we will create in this tutorial

 ```yaml
 apiVersion: kubedb.com/v1alpha1